vlumi/spark-test/README.md

     * The example output will be to `STDOUT`, while the log output will be to `STDERR`
     * While the application is running, the SparkUI will be accessible through http://localhost:4040/
       * At the end of the execution, the application will sleep for a while, to allow some time to explore the SparkUI

+## Contributions

+All contributions are welcome, although the chances of accepting pull requests are improved if following the basic guidelines:

+* All new examples are implemented in both **Java** and **Scala**
+* Running the examples don't involve any extra steps